Skip to content

 Solution:

-• Choose a model from the supported list above
+• Choose a model from the supported list above.

-Connection Failures
+Connection failures

 Solution:

-• Check that your network connection is working
+• Check that your network connection is working.

-• Verify ANTHROPIC_BASE_URL is set to https://zenmux.ai/api/anthropic
+• Verify that ANTHROPIC_BASE_URL is correctly set to https://zenmux.ai/api/anthropic.

-VSCode Claude Code Extension Configuration Issues
+VSCode Claude Code extension configuration issues

 Solution: